WesleyBryie/ChumBucket/wiki/guides/private_trackers.md

 Alternatively, Blutopia, PrivateHD, BeyondHD, and MTV have open applications from time to time (/r/opensignups tends to announce open applications as well).
 So instead of applying to MAM, you can wait for news regarding these 4 trackers' announcements of open applications (applications will typically require ratio proofs from other trackers), then apply to get access to a large amount of content.
 They will require ratio proofs from other trackers (at least 2) in their application.

 Keep in mind that ratio proofs from public trackers are worthless.
 There are a few private trackers whose ratio proofs are also equally worthless due to those trackers' tendency to be very hostile towards other trackers, going as far as ddosing them and attacking them in other ways, which is why they are referred to as "The Insidious Six" or the "scum6" by the tracker community, or alternatively, "The IPT mafia" because they are all owned by the IPT operator.
 Some of these trackers are IPTorrents, TorrentDay, TorrenTing, speed.cd, SceneTime and Deildu -- no respectable tracker will care about your ratio proofs from these trackers, and as such, being part of the aforementioned 6 trackers will not benefit you in any way in regards to advancing onto better trackers.
 If you choose to join any one of these (the only one worth joining is IPT, however), make sure to not interact with the community (No posting on forums or commenting on releases) to keep any sort of spotlight off yourself, as people have been known to be banned for very little reason from these trackers.

+**Option 3:**

+Use this option if you cannot use the other 2 for any reason at all.
+Couple of examples -

+- Trying to join trackers where there is no recruitment threads or any application system (e.g. PTP, BTN, HDB etc)
+- If you don't have access to RED/MAM's or to their invite forums for any reason at all.

+So here you get involved in the community and start "networking", in forums and irc (and/or more).
+Slowly you will develop contacts which will invite you top trackers.
+This includes PTP, BTN, HDB etc which currently cannot be joined through options 1 & 2.
+There are some drawbacks.
+Here is a list -

+- You'll be spending more time.
+Going through invite forums is faster most of the times.
+- There is a high degree of unpredictability and luck involved.
+Progress might be very slow or fast depending upon your internet social skills and luck.
+- You'll be joining through user invites.
+You seriously don't want that.
+If the user that invites you makes trouble, you might get in trouble.
+There is no such risk with official invites
+- You're more prone to "collecting" trackers, especially when compared to option 1.
+Using 1, you just go for whatever tracker you want, you don't have to jump through multiple trackers.

 ---